Moda Center: Tenants

 Interior during a Trail Blazers game.

-The arena's current primary tenant is the Portland Trail Blazers of the NBA.
-Both the Trail Blazers and Moda Center are ultimately owned by the estate of Microsoft co-founder Paul Allen, which also owns the Seattle Seahawks of the National Football League.
+The arena's current primary tenant is the Portland Trail Blazers of the NBA currently owned by entrepenur Thomas Dundon, who purchased the team from the estate of Microsoft co-founder Paul Allen in March 2026.
 The head of the estate is his sister Jody Allen.
-The Trail Blazers have a lease agreement with Moda Health which runs through 2025, and an exclusive site agreement with the City of Portland requires the team to remain in Portland through October 2030.
+The Trail Blazers have a lease agreement with Moda Health which ran through 2025, and an exclusive site agreement with the City of Portland requires the team to remain in Portland through October 2030.

+In 2025, before the end of the lease and before purchasing the Blazers, representatives of Dundon convinced state and local officials to finance renovations to the Moda Center.
+In 2026, negotiations over details of the renovations and who would pay and how much began to falter.
+In August of 2026, the terms of negotiations were approved by the Portland City Council.
+Officials from both sides agreed to meet later in the month to begin negotiating a new, 20-year lease.

 It was home to the Portland Winterhawks of the Western Hockey League, a Canadian-based junior hockey league.
 Both the Trail Blazers and Winterhawks previously played in the Memorial Coliseum and moved to the arena when it was completed in 1995.
 However, the Winterhawks played home games in both facilities during the season.
-Moda Center and Winterhawks hold the Western Hockey League's record for single game attendance with a crowd of 14,103 on March 15, 1997, in which Portland tied the visiting Seattle Thunderbirds, 6–6.
+Moda Center and Winterhawks held the Western Hockey League's at the time record for single game attendance with a crowd of 14,103 on March 15, 1997, in which Portland tied the visiting Seattle Thunderbirds, 6–6.
 Prior to the start of the 2021-22 WHL season, the Winterhawks announced they will be moving back to Veterans Memorial Coliseum full-time.

 The arena is also built to accommodate an NHL franchise and there has been speculation over the years about Portland landing an NHL team; however this has not occurred.
 A former third tenant was the Portland Lumberjax of the National Lacrosse League, who played four seasons in the arena prior to disbanding.

 The arena has hosted numerous other minor league sports teams as well.
 In 1997, an AFL team landed in Portland from Memphis as the Portland Forest Dragons.
 Two seasons later, they relocated to Oklahoma City.
 The arena started hosting another AFL team, the Portland Steel (originally called the Portland Thunder), from 2014 until it disbanded in 2016.
 From 2000 through 2002, the facility hosted the original Portland Fire of the WNBA.
 In the past, the Portland State Vikings men's basketball team has played home games in the arena; currently, the team plays its home games at Viking Pavilion on the PSU campus.

 On September 18, 2024, the WNBA announced that a revived Portland Fire would play at the arena and in Portland for the first time since 2002.